Don't think that only associates or partners can influence whether you are offered a training contract.

 Law firms’ open days – also known as workshops within some firms – are designed to give you a brief insight into the firm and how its trainee solicitors fit in.
 Firms run them throughout the year and they are aimed at both law and non-law students.
 Some firms offer open days to second years and beyond (while running specific schemes for first years known as ‘insight days’); others invite all year groups to apply for their open days.

 Think of open days as an interactive brochure: as well as featuring office tours, talks and presentations, they often include opportunities to meet trainees and other staff.
-‘Work experience and open days are an invaluable opportunity to see what working in a law firm is really like,’ says Emily Dale, trainee recruitment adviser at Slaughter and May.
+‘Work experience and open days are an invaluable opportunity to see what working in a law firm is really like,’ a former trainee recruitment adviser at Slaughter and May told us.
 ‘Students can sometimes jump to conclusions based on reputation, but this isn’t always the reality.
 It is important to have all the facts, and first-hand knowledge is one of the best ways to do so.’

 - Do your research.
 It is important to have a good general knowledge of the firm you are going to so that you are engaged and can make the most of your time there.